-- To what extent (if at all) could/should we participate in the Government’s proposed Constitution, Democracy and Rights Commission (CDRC) without fundamentally weakening human rights protections and access to justice in the UK?
+- How can we effectively engage with the government’s proposed Constitution, Democracy and Rights Commission (CDRC) without fundamentally weakening human rights protections and access to justice in the UK?

 - How do we build consensus in response to COVID-19, especially with focus on socio-economic rights?

 - What are the opportunities to change the narrative on human rights?